nguyentranchan/nguyentranchan.github.io/packages/blog/content/2019-01-07-Django–the-widely-used-python-framework-for-web-development/index.md

 ---
 title: Django – The widely used python framework for web development
-tags: [python, html, css ]
+tags: [python, html, css]
 date: 2019-01-07T05:25:44.226Z
-path: blog/django-the-widely-used-python-framework-for-web-development
+path: django-the-widely-used-python-framework-for-web-development
 cover: ./django.png
 excerpt: Django is a widely used python framework for web development.
 Learn what makes django so popular for backend development and why many startups and Tech giants prefer Django.
 ---